An independent guide to Val Thorens

 The Val Thorens resort section has details of resort facilities including the tourist office, post office, banks, medical centre, church, parking, radio station, and the cinema.
 There's also a Val Thorens history section, a Val Thorens resort maps page, and information about the sports centre, market, and resort shuttle bus.

-The Val Thorens ski area section covers the beginners' area, and the green runs and easy blues; then the ski area sector by sector.
+The Val Thorens ski area section covers the beginners' area (including the green runs, and the easy blues), and the ski area sector by sector.
 There's a page dedicated to the snow park, skier/boardercross, and the slalom stadium.
-Here, you can also find a page dedicated to Val Thorens off piste itineraries, a piste map, and the Val Thorens ski pass prices.
+You can also find a page about Val Thorens off piste itineraries, a piste map, and the Val Thorens ski pass prices.
 Finally, we have a guide to the Val Thorens mountain restaurants.

-Many of the restaurants in Val Thorens serve Savoyard specialities - fondue, pierrade and raclette -but there are many other dishes on offer, including pizza, steak, and Tex-Mex.
-This is our complete guide to the restaurants in Val Thorens.
+Many of the restaurants in Val Thorens serve Savoyard specialities - fondue, pierrade and raclette - but there are many other dishes on offer, including pizza, steak, and Tex-Mex.
+Our restaurant guide covers all the establishments in resort.
+Whether you want burger and chips at the Café Péclet, or Michelin-starred fare from Jean Sulpice at the Oxalys, you can find out about it here.
+Read about restaurants in Val Thorens.

 The 2015-16 ski season in Val Thorens is from Saturday 26th November 2016 to Monday 1st May 2017.